Sarah Branch

 Sarah excels at litigating challenging battles for the sake of her clients.
 During her time as a defense attorney, she helped establish a committee which works in Cumberland County to address individuals with mental illness who are languishing, untreated, in jail.
 The “Languishing Committee” helped form the first mental health court in Maine, which are now being instituted across the state.

-Sarah is a proud member of the Maine Association of Criminal Defense Lawyers, where she currently serves as Secretary of the Board.
+Sarah is a proud member of the Maine Association of Criminal Defense Lawyers, where she currently serves as Vice President of the Board.
 In 2018, she received that organization’s “Unsung Hero Award” which is presented annually to the Maine criminal defense lawyer who best exemplifies the highest level of commitment, passion, and the tireless pursuit of justice in the representation of indigent defendants.

 Sarah’s diverse background, including her time on sail training vessels, and as an AmeriCorps VISTA and Peace Corps volunteer, brings a dynamic spirit to her advocacy and teaching.
 Her methods of instruction reflect enthusiasm for legal preparation and a client-centered approach that balances strategy and impact.